AI Transparency & EU AI Act Compliance

 - Right to Information: Access detailed information about AI systems used (this page)

-- Right to Choose: Select between local (WebLLM) or cloud (OpenAI) AI providers
+- Right to Choose: Select between local (WebLLM) or cloud (Azure AI Foundry) AI providers

 - Right to Privacy: See our Privacy Policy for GDPR rights